Poker Shark

 Questions about practicing poker

-Yes.
 Poker Shark is free to play with no credit card required.
-You practice against machine-learning opponents with real tendencies — not play-money chaos — and every hand is saved for review.
+You practice against realistic opponents with real tendencies — not play-money chaos — and every hand is saved for review.

 When chips have no value, opponents play randomly — calling every bet, shoving with trash, folding premium hands out of boredom.
 You can't develop reads against chaos.
 Skills built on play-money tables don't transfer to real games.